It seems like you, or your child is always in crisis.

 What Happens During DBT at MCCC

-Once therapy begins, we weave DBT skills training into individual sessions.
-Depending on your needs, we may structure sessions to be half skills and half therapy.
+Once therapy begins, we will either recommend DBT Skills Training Group or weave DBT skills training into individual sessions.
+Depending on your needs, we may structure individual sessions to be half skills and half therapy.
 Or, we may even have two appointments per week, one for skills and one for therapy.
 Clients learn skills within the DBT core curriculum of five modules.

 - Distress Tolerance